 To find this, simply track your energy levels (hourly) over a day.
 And then analyse the peaks of your energy.

 If you have a more flexible schedule, fill your “biological prime time” with tasks that are more important and require more focus.

-Believe me, those are only a few of the great insights and ideas you can find in this book!
+Those are only a few of the great insights and ideas you can find inside this book!
 So I highly recommend you to read it!
-Buy it here!